 Dr. Hansen is a Research Immunologist at the Western Fisheries Research Center.
-His laboratory utilizes a basic research, comparative approach to understand host-pathogen interactions in fish and the impact of environmental chemicals on immunity.
+His laboratory utilizes a basic research, comparative approach to understand host-pathogen interactions in fish and the impact of environmental stressors on fish and wildlife health.

 Current Laboratory Members:

 - Yo Okumura, Ph.D.
 Postdoctoral fellow co-mentored with Ram Savan, UW Immunology